Memory System

 - Capacity limits -- Prevents unbounded memory growth

-- Deduplication -- 0.95 similarity threshold prevents storing near-identical facts
+- Deduplication -- Prevents storing near-identical facts

 Learn More